Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Challenges Future Research Directions

-In the recent years, researchers worked over integration of various machine learning based anomaly detection for blockchain technology including CNN, SVM, etc. However, as per our observation, none of the work have integrated federated learning for blockchain anomaly detection.
-Nevertheless, blockchain is a decentralized model and the basic phenomenon of federated learning is also leading in a decentralized manner instead of a centralized server.
+\paragraph{Key Challenge} In order to make efficient anomaly detection decisions, one has to train their machine learning model in a centralized manner.
+Similarly, in the recent years, researchers worked over integration of various machine learning based anomaly detection for blockchain technology including CNN, SVM, etc. However, as per our observation, none of the work has integrated federated learning for anomaly \final{detection in blockchain.} Nevertheless, blockchain is a decentralized model and the basic phenomenon of federated learning is also leading in a decentralized manner instead of a centralized server.
 Therefore, these two technologies perfectly fit with each other from the perspective of framework.
-Similarly, certain work have also identified the effectiveness of federated learning in anomaly detection of IoT and similar technologies~\cite{futureref03, futureref04}.
+Similarly, certain works have also identified the effectiveness of federated learning in anomaly detection of IoT and similar technologies~\cite{futureref03, futureref04}.
 Now, the need is to develop such federated learning based anomaly detection models which comply with the nature of blockchain technology.